 Good Food Oxford was launched in December 2013 to identify and catalyse actions by individuals and organisations that will promote a healthy, fair, ethical and environmentally sustainable food system across Oxfordshire.
 We support the existing work of many organisations in and around the city to improve our food system, to promote new initiatives and collaborations, and to encourage more joined-up thinking, research and policy around food issues.
 After a public meeting, a steering group was formed to take GFO forward and developed the Oxford Good Food Charter which was launched during Low Carbon Oxford Week in June 2014

-Since then over 140 organisations have signed the Charter and in 2020 we started to expand countywide working in partnership with Public Health, county, city and district councils as well as local businesses, and the community and voluntary sector.
+Since then over 140 organisations have signed the Charter, in 2018 Oxford achieved a Bronze Sustainable Food Places Award, and in 2020 we started to expand countywide working in partnership with Public Health, county, city and district councils as well as local businesses, and the community and voluntary sector.

 Our staff team of 3 people reports to a Steering Group overseeing our SFP and other project work.
 Our Board of Directors oversees the companies' obligations.
 Our Advisory Group provide higher level strategic advice.